 The college application process can be daunting, but even more than that is the prospect of paying for the ever-rising costs of higher education.
 At the National Resource Center on Children and Families of the Incarcerated, the third most common request is for information on scholarships for children with incarcerated and formerly incarcerated parents (CIPs).
 We have been unable to provide very many specific resources for CIPs and their families.
 This is primarily because there are few organizations that provide scholarships for this specific segment of students preparing to or attending higher educational institutions.

-There are now six organizations to date that the NRCCFI knows of that plan to give scholarships specifically to CIPs.
+There are now seven organizations to date that the NRCCFI knows of that plan to give scholarships specifically to CIPs.
 These organizations are:

 Gates Millennium Scholars